beginning of content

 Key facts

-• Lipoedema is a health condition that causes an abnormal build up of adipose (fatty) tissue usually in the legs.
+• Lipoedema is a condition that causes a build-up of adipose (fatty) tissue, usually in your legs.

-• Lipoedema may start during times of hormonal change like puberty, pregnancy, in vitro fertilisation (IVF) and menopause.
+• Lipoedema usually starts during times of hormonal change like puberty and pregnancy.

-• There is no cure for lipoedema, but there are ways to manage your symptoms and help prevent the condition from getting worse.
+• There is no cure for lipoedema, but you can manage your symptoms by wearing compression garments and maintaining a healthy weight.

 What is lipoedema?

-Lipoedema is a chronic (long-term) health condition that causes an abnormal build up of adipose (fatty) tissue in the body.
+Lipoedema is a chronic (long-term) health condition that causes an abnormal build-up of adipose (fatty) tissue in your body.
+Lipoedema usually affects your legs, thighs and buttocks but it can also affect your upper arms.

 What are the symptoms of lipoedema?